-At the modern Olympic Games, the first, second and third place athletes are rewarded, by gold, silver and bronze medals.
+At the modern Olympic Games, the first, second and third place athletes are rewarded with gold, silver and bronze medals.
 At the Ancient Greek Games, there was only ONE winner.
-The winner's prize was an olive branch wreath or crown which was placed on their head.
+The winner's prize was an olive branch wreath or crown which was placed on the winner's head.

 The Ancient Greeks thought that the gods chose the winning athletes.
 They believed that the gods had a messenger named Nike.
 She would fly down to the athletes and inspire them to win.